How is everyone today? I thought I would get my writing on and present you with a sweet article for your viewing pleasure.

 I spend a lot of my free time online and when I’m online I like to check out other clothing sites.
-If you’ve been around long enough to have made a presence for yourself on some of the t-shirt blogs and maybe some social networking sites, odds are I’ve probably checked your brand out.
+If you’ve been around long enough to have made a presence for yourself on some of the t-shirt blogs and maybe some social networking sites, odds are I’ve probably checked your brand out, you can even visit InstantInfo Systems to find out how you can do what’s bets for your business.
 Heck, I might have even purchased an item from your store because I am all about supporting other small businesses.
 But what keeps me on a website longer than 30 seconds is a brand’s professionalism.
 If you have taken the time to develop a nice looking web-page, making sure your products are easily accessible as well as aesthetically pleasing, I’m probably going to explore your site for awhile.

 • Be Courteous

 Since I started my line, one of the most common things I’ve heard from people I have dealt with is “wow, you guys are really nice” (haha, for the record there is no “guys” it’s just me).
 I pride myself on going above and beyond for people I’ve interacted with when representing my company, and you should too.

 As of 5 years ago, I have boycotted a certain computer brand (not naming names here) after having an awful customer service experience.
 The representative I spoke to made me feel like I was wasting her time, when in fact it was the other way around.
 Had she been a little more courteous to me I wouldn’t recommend buying from other computer companies when people ask for my opinion on the subject.

 The same goes for clothing brands.
 Unless you can afford a team of reps and lawyers, you are the face of your company.
 How you act towards your colleagues and customers is how people will view your business.
 If you want to be a total dick when customers call you or email you with questions, don’t be surprised when you notice your sales start declining.
 People have so many places they can shop online, why should they bother with a place that is going to treat them like they are a burden.